awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Grants the privileges to a user group\.

 PUBLIC   <a name="grant-public"></a>
 Grants the specified privileges to all users, including users created later\.
 PUBLIC represents a group that always includes all users\.
 An individual user's privileges consist of the sum of privileges granted to PUBLIC, privileges granted to any groups that the user belongs to, and any privileges granted to the user individually\.
+Granting PUBLIC to a Lake Formation EXTERNAL TABLE results in granting the privilege to the Lake Formation *everyone* group\.

 CREATE   <a name="grant-create"></a>
 Depending on the database object, grants the following privileges to the user or user group: